Your Essential Travel Guide To London

 The capital of England and the United Kingdom, London is a hub of British heritage.
 With historical sites, great culture and a thriving restaurant scene, there’s so much to explore in this vibrant metropolitan city.

-The historic city centre is home to iconic landmarks including Buckingham Palace, Tower Bridge, Big Ben and Westminster Abbey.
-Travel between attractions on the red tourist buses.
+In the historic city centre, you’ll find iconic landmarks like Buckingham Palace, Tower Bridge, Big Ben and Westminster Abbey.
+Travelling between attractions is easy and fun with London’s red tourist buses.

 Camden Town and Notting Hill markets are two of London’s top independent shopping destinations, as well as Neal’s Yard in Covent Garden and Brick Lane Market in Shoreditch.
 Oxford Street and Westfield London are ideal for high-street shoppers, the latter offering over 265 shops.